gaurav-arya/StochasticAD.jl/docs/src/tutorials/game_of_life.md

 ## Differentiating the Game of Life

-Let's differentiate the Game of life!
+Let's differentiate the Game of Life!
 ```@example game_of_life
 @show stochastic_triple(play, 0.5) # let's take a look at a single stochastic triple